 Known for their papery, cup-shaped flowers, poppies come in a range of warm hues, often with a contrasting eye.
 The individual flowers bloom on long, spindly stems above ferny foliage in spring and early summer.

 Poppies tend to prefer cooler climates and will grow best with full to part sun and good drainage.
+The milky sap of the stems and flowers themselves are too bitter, even toxic, to deer.

 8. Heliotrope (Heliotropium arborescens)